WebberZone/top-10/readme.txt

 = 3.1.0 =

+* Enhancements:
+	* Optimised import of tables particularly for larger imports

 * Bug fixes:
 	* Fixed PHP notice on widgets.php page due to the block
 	* Widget checkboxes are not saved in WordPress 5.8